 We've gathered some resources here to help researchers better understand impact and to get started on thinking positively about project development with elements of impact.
 Please see the bottom of the page for links to the resources.

-NB: As of autumn 2016, Lord Nicholas Stern's proposal of changes to the way that the REF determines and allocates research funding is awaiting review and implementation.
+NB: Lord Nicholas Stern's proposal of changes to the way that the REF determines and allocates research funding is awaiting review and implementation.
 Some of the proposals include:

 - to count all research active staff in the REF but varying the number of pieces they might submit - currently higher education (HE) institutions select the staff that will be included and this innovation will ease pressure and encourage academics to research new areas or on a longer time-scale